biologist79/ESPuino/README.md

 Please note: if MQTT is enabled it's still possible to deactivate it via webgui.

 ## Wiring (2 SPI-instances)
 A lot of wiring is necessary to get ESP32-Tonuino working.
 After my first experiments I soldered the stuff on a board in order to avoid wild-west-cabling.
 Especially for the interconnect between uC and uSD-card-reader make sure to use short wires (like 10cm or so)!
 Important: you can easily connect another I2S-DACs but just connecting them in parallel to the I2S-pins (DIN, BCLK, LRC).
 This is true for example if you plan to integrate a [line/headphone-pcb](https://www.adafruit.com/product/3678).
 In general, this runs fine.
 But unfortunately this board lacks of a headphone jack, that takes note if a plug is inserted or not.
 Best way is to use a [headphone jack](https://www.conrad.de/de/p/cliff-fcr1295-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-3-stereo-schwarz-1-st-705830.html) that has a pin that is set to GND, if there's no plug and vice versa.
 Using for example a MOSFET-circuit, this signal can be inverted in a way, that MAX98357.SD is pulled down to GND if there's a plug.
 Doing that will turn off the speaker immediately if there's a plug and vice versa.
+Have a look at the PCB-folder in order to view the detailed solution.

 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- | --------------------- | ------ | ------------------------------------------------------------ |